How to Find Things in DataGrip

-Find is of course a must-have feature for any editor.
-As usual, in DataGrip it is available via Ctrl/Cmd+F.
+Find is a must-have feature for any editor.
+As usual, in DataGrip it is available via Ctrl+F (Cmd+F).

-What many people don’t know (including some at JetBrains!) is that completion works here as well.
-Press Ctrl+Space to complete the value, based on the words you have in the current context.
-Set multicursors on the search results: Ctrl+Alt+Shift+J (Ctrl+Cmd+G for OSX).
+What many people don’t know (including some at JetBrains!) is that completion works here, as well.
+Press Ctrl+Space to complete the value based on the words you have in the current context.
+To set multicursors to the search results, press Ctrl+Alt+Shift+J (Ctrl+Cmd+G).

-Find in path (Ctrl/Cmd+Shift+А) looks for code in other consoles, attached files and even in the source code of views and routines.
+Find in Files Ctrl+Shift+F (Cmd+Shift+F) looks for code in other consoles, attached files and even in the source code of views and routines.

-To navigate to a file with the specified name press Ctrl+Shift+N (Shift+Cmd+O for OSX).
+To navigate to a file with the specified name, press Ctrl+Shift+N (Shift+Cmd+O).

 Speed search works in Settings as well.
 Earlier in this post we described the way to set the page size; follow the same steps to locate this setting.

-Find action (Ctrl+Shift+A) will lend a helping hand when the going gets tough.
+Find action (Ctrl/Cmd+Shift+A) will lend a helping hand when the going gets tough.
 By the way, it also searches in settings, so ‘Result page size‘ setting can be found here as well.

 What’s most important, if you know something is possible in DataGrip but you don’t know how access it, just type it here.
 For instance, if you forget how to open a new console, press Ctrl/Cmd+Shift+A, type “open new console” and press Enter.
 Voila!

 When all else fails, tweet at us.
-If DataGrip can do it, we’ll find it for you!
+If DataGrip can do it, we’ll let you know how!

 Thanks, we've got you!